MicrosoftDocs/defender-docs/defender-endpoint/mde-sdp-strategy.md

 ### Customer SDP for monthly updates

-In addition to Microsoft’s safe deployment practices, organizations can also manage monthly updates with their own safe deployment policies through various controls:
+In addition to Microsoft’s safe deployment practices, organizations can also manage monthly updates with their own safe deployment practices through various controls:

 - [Create a custom gradual rollout process for Microsoft Defender updates](configure-updates.md) to control the delivery of agent updates to their devices.
 Customers can control the rings that are assigned to their device group and when each ring receive updates.
 For example, place lower-valued assets in earlier rings and higher-valued assets in later rings.
 - Apply patch management software and practices for security component updates that can also arrive in the form of monthly Latest Cumulative Updates (LCUs).